Nick Freitas

-Nicholas J. Freitas (born August 29, 1979) is an American politician.
-A Republican, he has been a member of the Virginia House of Delegates since 2015.
-He unsuccessfully sought the Republican nomination for U.S. Senate in 2018, losing in the primary election to Corey Stewart.
-He was the Republican nominee in the 2020 election to represent Virginia's 7th congressional district in the United States House of Representatives, which he lost to Abigail Spanberger, the incumbent Democratic congresswoman.
-Before entering politics, he served in the United States Army.
+Nicholas Jason Freitas (born August 29, 1979) is an American politician and social media influencer.
+A Republican, he has been a member of the Virginia House of Delegates since 2016.
+He unsuccessfully sought the Republican nomination for U.S. Senate in 2018, narrowly losing in the primary election to Corey Stewart.
+He was the Republican nominee in the 2020 election to represent Virginia's 7th congressional district in the United States House of Representatives, which he lost by 49% to 51% to Abigail Spanberger, the incumbent Democratic congresswoman.

 Early life and education

-Freitas, who is of Portuguese ancestry, was born in Chico, California, on August 29, 1979, the son of Robin McMichael and John Freitas.
-After graduating high school, Freitas joined the United States Army and subsequently graduated from Henley-Putnam School of Strategic Security.
+Freitas, who is of Portuguese and Scottish ancestry, was born in Chico, California, on August 29, 1979, the son of Robin McMichael and John Freitas.
+After graduating high school, Freitas joined the United States Army and subsequently graduated from Henley-Putnam School of Strategic Security with a B.S. in Intelligence Management.

 Following the September 11 terrorist attacks, Freitas joined the U.S. Army Special Forces (Green Berets) and served two tours in Iraq.
 After being honorably discharged in 2009, Freitas moved to Culpeper County, Virginia in 2010 and served as an operations director for a service-disabled veteran-owned company.